Susan Burdett's secret: Friend tells of mystery lover at Malcolm Rewa retrial

 Rewa yesterday claimed he was in a secret sexual relationship with Burdett, who was bludgeoned to death in her Papatoetoe, South Auckland, home in 1992.

-Today, the "best friend" of the 39-year-old accounts clerk described a mystery man Burdett was seeing.
+Today, Winsome Ansty - Burdett's "best friend" - described a mystery man the 39-year-old accounts clerk was seeing.

-She told police in 2017 of a secret Burdett had asked her to keep.
+She told police in 2017 of the secret Burdett had asked her to keep.

-"She did tell me his full name but I only remember the name Mike," she said.
+"She did tell me his full name but I only remember the name Mike," Ansty said.

-"He was a Māori man, he had gang affiliations, he was married, I think she said he had kids and she met him down at tenpin bowling," she explained.
+"He was a Māori man, he had gang affiliations, he was married, I think she said he had kids and she met him down at tenpin bowling," Ansty explained.

-When Burdett told her friend of the new man in her life she was "acting a bit coy".
+Ansty said when Burdett told her of the new man in her life she was "acting a bit coy".

-"She says, 'I've got something to tell you and I don't want you to tell anyone else'," the friend said.
+"She says, 'I've got something to tell you and I don't want you to tell anyone else'," Ansty said.

 "She says, 'I don't want anyone else to know'.

-"I was a bit shocked, not because it was a man but because he had gang connections," the woman said.
+"I was a bit shocked, not because it was a man but because he had gang connections."

 Rewa yesterday said he was known by other names, including Michael and Hammer.